geek-source/timesNews/README.md

 ## INSTALL DEPENDENCIES (NODE MODUES)
 ---Run---
-#npm install
+#  npm install
 ---

 ## TO RUN LOCAL SERVER
 ---Run ---
-#Node index.js
+#  Node index.js
+---

-##Click on the link provided on the HTML page parsed , You will get the JSON Object Array
+##Click on the link provided on the HTML page to get the JSON Object Array